singhpriya147/assignment_GMT/README.md

     ```

 2. **Access the Application:**
-   Open your web browser and go to `http://localhost:3000` to access the SWAAD web app.
+   Open your web browser and go to `http://localhost: 5173` to access the  web app.